manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 ## Predictive Evaluation

 Predictive evaluation should only be used where we wouldn't otherwise be doing any evaluation.
+Rapid feedback, appropriately and when users are not available.

 ## Types Of Predictive Evaluation

-- **Heuristic evaluation** - each individual evaluator inspects the interface alone, and identifies places where the interface violates some heuristic
+- **Heuristic evaluation** - each individual evaluator inspects the interface alone, and identifies places where the interface violates some heuristic.
+Sit with an expert and get the report.
-- **Model-based evaluation** - tracing through models in the context of the interface we designed (e.g., GOMS model)
+- **Model-based evaluation** - tracing through models in the context of the interface we designed (e.g., GOMS model).
+We can also compare interfaces.
+Also profiles of users could be used.
-- **Simulation-based evaluation** - where we might construct an AI agent that interacts with our interface in the way a human would
+- **Simulation-based evaluation** - where we might construct an AI agent that interacts with our interface in the way a human would.
+The human project - IIIT Germany.

 ## Cognitive Walkthrough

 The most common type of predictive evaluation is actually cognitive walkthrough:

-- **Cognitive walkthrough** - stepping through the process of interacting with an interface, mentally simulating in each stage what the user is seeing and thinking and doing
+- **Cognitive walkthrough** - stepping through the process of interacting with an interface, mentally simulating in each stage what the user is seeing and thinking and doing.
+To do this, we start with task and goal.
+	- predict what action will user take
+	- Noting system response
+	- Investigate gulf for each step
+	- it may be fine for us, but we can put to user shoes we can identify something missing.

 ## Evaluating Prototypes

 Our goal is to constantly apply multiple evaluation techniques to center our designs on the user.
+ - Qualtitative evaluation.
+ - Some quantitative evaluation.
+ - For all the prototypes.

 ## Important Videos
 5,7,8,10,12,13,14,15